 - Set clear rules about being home alone with a date, or being behind closed doors.

-- Internet restrictions and possible monitoring are important for those teens engaging in dating online.
+- Internet restrictions and possible monitoring are important for those teens engaging in dating online, especially when using a teen dating app.

 Talk About Sex